 Weill Cornell Medicine is seeking patients to participate in a research study to determine the effects of an investigational drug for Diabetic Neuropathy.
 You may qualify for this study if you are:

 The Neuromuscular Service consults and treats patients with all varieties of nerve and muscle problems.
 Consultation, diagnosis, second or third opinions, treatment and ongoing care are all available as needed.
 Patients are seen on a timely basis and, when necessary, they may be seen the same day or next day, as indicated.

 Particular areas of interest include traumatic nerve injuries, back injury, neck injury, weakness, and numbness or pain or tingling of the feet.
-Workers Compensation cases are seen by Michael Rubin, MD, as are No Fault cases.
-Independent Medical Evaluations are also performed by Dr. Rubin, as are review of medical records at the request of patients, other medical practitioners, lawyers, or other parties.
+Independent Medical Evaluations are performed by Dr. Michael Rubin, as are review of medical records at the request of patients, other medical practitioners, lawyers, or other parties.